 Every chapter in this book is written with insider knowledge and detail like no other book.
 Here’s an example: Nepal’s prized heritage is interwoven with fascinating but heavily congested and confusing streets.
-I’ll show you how to navigate them with ease and find every temple with over 500 photos from Kathmandu Valley alone and 908 photographs overall from mountain treks to jungle paths.
+In this book I show you how to navigate these streets with ease and find every temple with over 500 photos from Kathmandu Valley alone and 908 photographs overall from mountain treks to jungle paths.

-Discover real Nepal’s prized Patan Durbar square sunsets to the magnificent golden temple to meeting with a Living Goddess.
-No other guidebook shows you so much.
+Discover real Nepal’s prized Patan Durbar square sunsets to the magnificent golden temple to meeting with a Kumari Living Goddess.
+No other guidebook shows you so much insider information.
 Mine does.

 Not only visit or stay in Bhaktapur with photographs of every temple at your fingertips but stop off at the tourist free townshop of Thimi on the way.
 Known as the “middle place”, it’s a historic township virtually untouched by tourists.
 Know exactly what you are looking at 100% of the time with my unique easy to follow maps and photographs of every location.

-Read through day-by-day guides to world famous and off the beaten path mountain treks.
+Read through day-by-day village-to-village trekking guides to world famous and off the beaten path mountain treks.
 Discover brand new routes with ease and see exactly what you will be encountering up high in the Himalayan mountains.
-Feel your adrenaline rush as you read how to tackle the hardest parts of a trek before coming face-to-face with breathtaking snowcapped mountains.
+Feel your adrenaline rush as you read how to tackle the hardest parts of a trek before coming face-to-face with breathtaking snow-capped mountains.

 Plan out your trip to Nepal with my exclusive personally built itineraries which detail the real journey times between cities.
 Discover how to budget your journey better than anyone else with the latest prices and stop off at exciting places along the way.
 My guidebook to Nepal gives you real insider information on travel in Nepal from where the bus park in Kathmandu has moved to (again this information is not updated in any other guidebook) to showing you how to save money with a private jeep rental.